• Home

 Picture

-In this study, we are treating entire neighborhoods.
-We have chosen neighborhoods that have a relatively high number of Lyme disease cases.
-Participants must live in one of these neighborhoods.
+In this study, we treated entire neighborhoods.
+We chose neighborhoods that had a relatively high number of Lyme disease cases.

-What happens to the properties in a neighborhood?
+What happened to the properties in a neighborhood?

-The neighborhoods are divided into four groups, each of which gets one of these combinations of spray and bait boxes:
+The neighborhoods were divided into four groups, each of which received one of these combinations of spray and bait boxes:

 • Active Met52® spray and active TCS® bait boxes